GaetanKarst/Tasukete/readme.md

+# Tasukete - an app for helping new comers to Japan.

-“This was developed during our time as students at Code Chrysalis”
+*This was developed during my time as student at Code Chrysalis*

 <p align="center">
     <img src="public/asset/logo.png" width="150px">
 </p>
-# Tasukete - an app for helping new comers to Japan.

 **Tasukete** is a fullstack group project application, using the [Stripe](https://stripe.com/en-jp) API and simple checkout system integration.
     This project gave us the opportunity to work with a real client and to undertake the challenge of building an MVP based on an API from